 First of the two alternative routes starts in the saddle between the summit and North Peak, descends steeply along the South-Eastern slopes and rejoins the main path in the glen near Narnain Boulders.

-Second alternative descent route is my favourite.
-We definitely recommend checking it out, it’s the most interesting route (have a loot at a map below).
+Second alternative descent route is our favourite and we strongly recommend checking it out!
+It’s the most interesting route (have a look at a map below).
 The trail starts at the right side of the summit rock with a steep, but relatively short scramble down to Arthur’s Seat.
-Further, one has to follow a faint path along the ridge towards An t-Sron, it continues even further to the end of the ridge.
+Further, one has to follow a faint path along the ridge towards An t-Sron, which continues even further – to the end of the ridge.
 Near the ridge end is a very faint path descending to the left, towards the small dam.
 This is the same dam we passed at the very beginning of the glen, while hiking up.

 Both alternative routes are easy to navigate in good weather.

 We took our time on the way back, there always are more photos to be taken and, most importantly, we are never in a hurry to return from a nice walk.
 We try to preserve the moment, it feels like a loss to end a walking day and drive back home…